kukaiN/Sudoku_solver/README.md

 | 1.) fill the top 3 blocks |2.)
 Transpose the matrix | 3.) & 4.)
 Fill the new top blocks and transpose it back|
 |---------------------------|---------------------------|---------------------------|
 | ![board1](Figure_1.png)   |   ![board2](Figure_2.png) |   ![board3](Figure_3.png) |
+Then fill the rest with valid random values

 After the recursive solver makes a filled randomized sudoku board, start making batches of random positions and check the uniqueness of the solution if they're removed.
 If the uniqueness is preserved, delete the values in those positions, if there's a divergence in the number of solutions, then use a new random batch and start over.
 Exit the removing stage if the required number of entries are removed.
 By checking if the number of solutions, we can observe which cell values are vital to preserving the uniqueness of the solution.